 102 - Knowledge

-102-01 – The reserve professional shall be familiar with Generally Accepted Reserve Study Principles
+102-01 – The reserve professional shall be have a sound understanding of Generally Accepted Reserve Study Principles.

 102-02 – The reserve professional shall have, or obtain, technical knowledge regarding the components expected to be encountered in the performance of the reserve study.
 This knowledge may be gained by prior experience, professional training, research, or consultation with an individual that has expert knowledge with respect to specific components.
 It is considered acceptable for the reserve professional to rely upon vendors that service such specific components unless the information so learned is contradicted by other sources.

-102-03 – The reserve professional shall be familiar with concepts relating to application of inflation and interest earnings as it relates to future capital expenditures and interest earnings of accumulated reserve funds
+102-03 – The reserve professional shall be familiar with financial concepts relating to future capital expenditures and interest earnings of accumulated reserve funds.

 104 – Due Professional Care

 104-01 - The exercise of due professional care and professional judgment is an obligation for any reserve professional involved with the engagement to observe each of the general, field, reporting, and software standards.